Damillora/Shioriko/README.md

 ## Configuration

-Shioriko is configured using environment variables:
+phoebe is configured using environment variables:

 * `POSTGRES_DATABASE`: DSN string of Postgres Database, see [Gorm documentation](https://gorm.io/docs/connecting_to_the_database.html)
 * `AUTH_SECRET`: Secret used to sign JWTs